millermedeiros/disparity/README.md

-This is basically just a wrapper around [diff](https://www.npmjs.com/package/diff) and [ansi-styles](https://www.npmjs.com/package/ansi-styles) + line numbers and omitting lines that don't have changes and that wouldn't help user identify the diff "context".
+This is basically just a wrapper around [diff](https://www.npmjs.com/package/diff) and [ansi-styles](https://www.npmjs.com/package/ansi-styles) + line numbers and omitting lines that don't have changes and/or that wouldn't help user identify the diff "context".

 We also replace some *invisible* chars to make it easier to understand what really changed from one file to another: